MrLoh/thesis-davidson/manuscript.md

 [^davidsons-program]: His idea that truth conditions (T-Sentences) are all that is needed to explain interpretation, and any more fundamental notion of meaning is misconceived, has also led to what is known as Davidson's Program: The attempt to give an account of the interpretation of utterances purely with the means of first order logic.

-**Decision Theory **

-Sprang from his early times at Stanford when collaborating with Patrick Suppes and JJC McKinsey. [@Lepore:2009d, p.
+Descision theory: Sprang from his early times at Stanford when collaborating with Patrick Suppes and JJC McKinsey. [@Lepore:2009d, p.
 2]

+See also [@Rescorla:2013rc] for discussion of unified theory

 ### The recursive and empirical nature of interpretation

 - No a priori knowledge about language(-learning), only empirical knowledge
 - Finite set of linguistic primitives gives rise to infinite linguistic expressions
+- Representation of Meaning/Linguistic Content: Meaning as Language (E3.14, E2.2) (not things in world, not entities sui generis)